 Here is our Useless Vitamin D Rebuttal.
 Early on in the debate, Vitamin D was called useless but the studies used vitamin D2 rather than the higher quality vitamin D3.
 Now there is a new twist in the Vitamin D Debate.

 In Mid March, 2015 Dr. CBS follows a basic news axiom....never let the truth get in the way of a good story.
+Or what was called in 2016-7 fake news.
 While Dr. Google and Dr. CBS do a lot of good, there is also a dark side.
 This is one of those dark sides.

 Dr. CBS is saying your doctor is wrong and you should not listen or trust your doctor if they tell you to take Vitamin D.

 It was suggested you challenge your doctor.
 Well, lets challenge the accuracy of Dr CBS.
 Lets look at the vitamin D debate.